RamParameswaran/pyAFL/README.md

 ## API

-- Player data
+- Player
   - [Player()](#Player)
   - [Player.get_player_stats()](#Player.get_player_stats)

 ### Player()

-Instantiates the player by the provided 'name'.
-The name argument must be in the format "Firstname Lastname" and must be a name listed at https://afltables.com/afl/stats/playersA_idx.html
+Instantiates the Player object.
+The __init__ method finds the matching player on afltables.com based on the `name` argument string. `name` must be an exact match, in the format "Firstname Lastname" and must be a name listed at https://afltables.com/afl/stats/playersA_idx.html

 ### Player.get_player_stats()